 - The system has become obsolete.

-- The system needs to be updated to a newer version to enhance the business model.
+- We must update the system to a newer version to enhance the business model.

-The dynamic involvement, support, and cooperation make agile development teams much more pleasant for most people.
+- Agreeable Methodology: The dynamic involvement, support, and cooperation make agile development teams much more pleasant for most people.
 Instead of hefty modules, lengthy reports, and long project plans, Agile concentrates on small workshops, sprints, task-oriented discussions, and effective time management for completing the project.
-The team members are authorized to make the right decision in order to develop an efficient product.
-Thus, Agile Development Cycle helps in building highly motivated, performance-oriented teams that are highly cooperative.
+The team members have the authority to make decisions to develop an efficient product.
+Thus, Agile Development Cycle helps build highly motivated, performance-oriented, highly cooperative teams.

 1. Customer Satisfaction Through Early and Consistent Delivery: Meeting the client’s requirement is the top priority by delivering an effective solution as slated by the customer by minimizing the time required to complete the sprints.

-2. Embraces Changes and Open for Improvements: Agile development accepts the suggestion which is effective for the right product development.
-Thus, agile development offers the flexibility of changes in the latter part of development, unlike some rigid strategies.
+2. Embraces Changes and Open for Improvements: Agile development accepts the suggestion, which is effective for the right product development.
+Thus, unlike some rigid strategies, agile development offers flexibility in the latter part of development.

-3. Focused on Breaking the Hefty Chunk into Short Sprints: Agile functions by dividing the project into short fix duration sprints to assure timely delivery of the working solution to the client.
+3. Focused on Breaking the Hefty Chunk into Short Sprints: Agile functions by dividing the project into short-fix duration sprints to ensure timely delivery of the working solution to the client.

-5. Ensuring Transparency using Face to Face Discussions: Face to face discussions are encouraged for constructive feedbacks and continuous improvements to meet the target expectations and quality assurance.
+5. Ensuring transparency using Face to Face Discussions: Face-to-face discussions are encouraged for constructive feedback and continuous improvements to meet the target expectations and quality assurance.

-6. Producing Quality Product: The software/product undergoes rigorous quality testing before implementation in order to eliminate bugs and flaws for the smooth functioning of the business operations.
+6. Producing Quality Product: The software/product undergoes rigorous quality testing before implementation to eliminate bugs and flaws for the smooth functioning of the business operations.

 7. Sustainable Development: In Agile Development Cycle, work is done in short fixed duration bursts to ensure productivity and better outcomes.
-Developing the product at the right pace is pivotal to achieve success in agile project management.
+Developing the product at the right place is pivotal to achieving success in agile project management.

-8. Providing best Design and Excellent Technology: In Agile Development Cycle, refining code is not a compulsion as the code will get better automatically with every iteration.
-The use of scrum tools can further enhance the speed of the process achieving more amount of work in less time without compromising on the quality.
+8. Providing the best Design and Excellent Technology: In Agile Development Cycle, refining code is not a compulsion as the code will improve automatically with every iteration.
+Scrum tools can further enhance the speed of the process, achieving more work in less time without compromising on quality.

 This has been a guide to Agile Development Cycle.
-Here we discussed the Concept, Phases, Principles, and methodology in Agile Development Cycle.
-You can also go through our other Suggested Articles to learn more –
+Here we discuss the 5 Phases of the Agile Development Cycle along with the principles for the smooth functioning of software development.
+You can also go through our other suggested articles to learn more –